Reed-CompBio/spras/docker-wrappers/OmicsIntegrator2/README.md

 The Docker wrapper can be tested with `pytest`.

 ## Versions:
-- v1: Created a named conda environment in the container and used `ENTRYPOINT` to execute commands inside that environment.
+- (docker hub) v1: Created a named conda environment in the container and used `ENTRYPOINT` to execute commands inside that environment.
 Not compatible with Singularity.
-- v2: Used the environment file to update the base conda environment so the `ENTRYPOINT` command was no longer needed.
+- v1: Used the environment file to update the base conda environment so the `ENTRYPOINT` command was no longer needed.
 Compatible with Singularity.

 ## TODO
 - Attribute https://github.com/fraenkel-lab/OmicsIntegrator2